betagouv/datapass/README.md

 ### Test your installation

 Go to https://datapass-development.api.gouv.fr/.
-Sign in as `user@yopmail.com` with the password `password`.
+Sign in as `user@yopmail.com` with the password `user@yopmail.com`.
 Then, you should see the enrollment list.
 Note that test instructor emails can be found [here](https://github.com/betagouv/api-auth/blob/master/scripts/fixtures.sql).
-To connect with these accounts always use the password `password`.

 ### Run the apps in interactive mode (optional)